-"Each public or private entity which operates a fixed route or demand responsive system shall ensure that personnel are trained to proficiency, as appropriate to their duties, so that they operated vehicles and equipment safely and properly and treat individuals with disabilities who use the service in a respectful and courteous way, with appropriate attention to the differences among individuals with disabilities."
+"Each public or private entity which operates a fixed route or demand responsive system shall ensure that personnel is trained to proficiency, as appropriate to their duties, so that they operate vehicles and equipment safely and properly and treat individuals with disabilities who use the service respectfully and courteously, with appropriate attention to the differences among individuals with disabilities."

-Liberty County Transit requires that all employees be trained according to ADA regulations and that this required training is incorporated in the overall training program of all employees.
+Liberty County Transit requires that all employees be trained according to ADA regulations and that this required training is incorporated into the overall training program of all employees.
 This training shall include passenger sensitivity and disability awareness training.

-Equipment maintenance: It is the policy of Liberty County Transit that all lifts, securement systems, and other access-related equipment must be maintained in safe, operating condition.
+Equipment maintenance: It is the policy of Liberty County Transit that all lifts, securement systems, and other access-related equipment must be maintained in safe, operating conditions.
 If damaged or out of order, this equipment will be repaired promptly.
 When equipment is out of order, reasonable steps will be taken to accommodate riders who would otherwise use the equipment.

 Lift and securement use: It is the policy of Liberty County Transit that all people using wheelchairs and other powered mobility devices must be allowed to ride the entity's vehicles.
-A "wheelchair" is defined as a mobility aid belonging to any class of three-or more-wheeled devices, usable indoors, designed or modified for and used by individuals with mobility impairments, whether operated manually or powered.
-A lift conforming to ADA requirements has a platform measuring at least 30" x 48", with a design load of at least 600 pounds (i.e., capable of lifting a wheelchair/occupant combination of up to 600 pounds).
-There are some very large or heavy wheelchairs that exceed the weight limit and dimensions set forth in the ADA guidelines.
-In these cases, ADA regulations allow entities to refuse service regardless of other qualifying functional limitations that the rider may have.
+A "wheelchair" is defined as a mobility aid belonging to any class of three or more-wheeled devices, usable indoors, designed or modified for, and used by individuals with mobility impairments, whether operated manually or powered.
+A lift conforming to ADA requirements has a platform measuring at least 30" x 48".
+Transportation operators must carry a wheelchair and occupant if the lift and vehicle can physically accommodate them.
+If a lift has a minimum design load of 600 pounds, there is no requirement for an agency to transport a heavier-occupied device.
+However, if the vehicle lift has a design load of 800 pounds, the agency would need to transport an 800-pound wheelchair/passenger combination, but not a combination exceeding 800 pounds.
+An operator may deny transportation if carrying the wheelchair and its occupant would be inconsistent with legitimate safety requirements, as when, for example, the wheelchair is so large it would block an aisle or interfere with the safe evacuation of passengers in an emergency.
+Where necessary or upon request, Liberty County Transit personnel must assist individuals with disabilities with the use of securement systems and ramps/lifts.
+If the driver must leave their seat to provide this assistance, they must do so.
 Liberty County Transit requires that all wheelchairs be secured during transport.
 Drivers are responsible for safely operating the lift and properly securing the wheelchair in a forward-facing position using the securement system in the vehicle.

-It is the policy of Liberty County Transit that all passengers, both ambulatory passengers and those that use mobility aids, must wear seat belts.
+It is the policy of Liberty County Transit that all passengers, both ambulatory passengers and those who use mobility aids, must wear seat belts.

 When transporting users of three-wheeled wheelchairs or other mobility devices that pose securement problems, Liberty County Transit drivers can request that the user transfer to a vehicle seat.
-It is not a requirement that the rider make this transfer.
+It is not a requirement that the rider makes this transfer.
 Drivers can explain to riders the reasons for requesting a transfer but must allow them to make the final decision on whether a transfer is appropriate given their particular disability.
 Liberty County Transit drivers will be provided training on the proper techniques for assisting passengers in transferring from their three-wheeled wheelchair to a vehicle seat.

-Liberty County Transit policies require that a person who cannot enter a vehicle using the stairs but who does not use a wheelchair must be allowed to enter the vehicle using the lift.
+Liberty County Transit policies require that a person who cannot enter a vehicle using the stairs but who does not use a wheelchair must be allowed to use the lift.
 All lifts must be properly equipped with handrails on both sides of the lift.